-A blockchain/IoT combo could reduce food fraud by $131B in five years
+Blockchain and IoT combo could reduce food fraud by $131B in 5 years

 Food fraud relates to mislabelled, diluted or substituted food and ingredients.

 "For example, extra virgin olive oil labelled as originating from Greece when in fact it comes from somewhere else," said Juniper analyst Morgane Kimmich.

 "Much of the interest in the technology also comes from the fact that blockchain has the potential to give more control to all actors involved in the process, from farmers to retailers, by providing them with a transparent and immutable platform offering full visibility of the supply chain."

 With adoption increasing in the supply chain industry, blockchain and IoT will create $31 billion in food fraud savings globally by 2024 by immutably tracking food across the supply chain.
-Substantial savings in food fraud will be realized as early as 2021 and compliance costs will be reduced by 30% by 2024.
+Substantial savings in food fraud will be realised as early as 2021 and compliance costs will be reduced by 30 per cent by 2024.

 Currently, food tracking systems heavily rely on paper-based transactions to manually track assets throughout the supply chain, an inefficient system that allows records to be lost or unreconciled, Kimmich said.

 Additionally, paper-based records cannot be shared by all supply chain users, which reduces the overall visibility of the supply chain.

 "Furthermore, companies often have to rely on intermediaries to perform these tasks.
 All of this adds a level of complexity to the supply chain, which in turn increases inefficiency, fraud and waste," Kimmich said.